• Social

 A Quid

 This strange little word is used to describe 1 pound.
-Someone may ask to borrow a quid for a snack or a bus ticket.
+Someone may ask “Can I borrow a quid” to get a snack or pay for a bus ticket.
 While it is often used on its own, the word quid can be used against any number of pounds.
-If something cost £60, someone might say it cost 60 quid.
+If something costs £60, someone might say ‘It costs 60 quid”.

 A Fiver

-The smallest value note in the UK is a 5 pound note.
+The smallest value note in the UK is a 5 pound note (£5).
 This is commonly called a fiver.
 However, people can also use this term to describe 5 pounds as an amount.
-It is a fairly small amount of money and someone may ask to borrow a fiver for something though it is an amount of money that should not be given away without some thought.
+For example “I think the ticket costs about a fiver”.

 A Tenner

-A tenner is a term used to describe a 10 pound note or 10 pounds.
-10 pounds is not a small amount of money and a very common note to use.
+A tenner is a term used to describe a 10 pound note or 10 pounds (£10).
+Tenners are probably the most common bank note in circulation today.

 A Grand

-A grand is 1000 pounds.
+A grand is 1000 pounds (£1000) .
 This is a much larger amount of money and not an amount you would ever really lend to anyone.
-As with the term quid it can be used to describe any number of 1000s so 6000 pounds would be 6 grand.
+It can be used to describe any number of 1000s so 6000 pounds would be 6 grand.
+“She’s just spent five grand on a Caribbean holiday”

 K

-K is a letter used to also describe 1000 pounds but normally only used for more than 1000.
-So a car might be worth 8000 pounds and someone might say “the car costs 8K”.
+The letter ‘k’ is also used to describe 1000 pounds but normally only used for more than 1000.
+So a car might be worth 8000 pounds ( or 8 grand) and someone might say “the car costs 8K”.
 Or perhaps the deposit to buy a house is 60k.

 If you are not sure when it is right to use these terms then be safe and use pounds.
-These terms can be quite casual and may give the wrong impression in a job interview for example.
+Context is also very important These terms can be are casual and informal and may give the wrong impression in certain situations, like a job interview for example.